TheThingsNetwork/lorawan-stack/doc/content/devices/best-practices/_index.md

 The goal of these best practices is to optimize individual devices (especially for battery consumption) and the network as a whole (to reliably and efficiently serve more devices with the same number of gateways).

-## Unnecessary Join Requests
+## Eliminate Unnecessary Join Requests

-The LoRaWAN specification warns especially against systematic rejoin in case of network failure.
-A device should keep the result of an activation in permanent storage if the device is expected to be turned off during its lifetime.
+The LoRaWAN specification warns specifically against systematic rejoin in case of network failure.
+A device should keep the result of an activation in permanent storage if the device is expected to be power-cycled during its lifetime.

 A device may temporarily lose connection with the network for many reasons: if the network server or gateways are suffering from an outage, if there’s no coverage in the area, etc. Whenever a device rejoins, it consumes the closest gateway’s airtime to emit the downlink - and if many devices in an area are rejoining at the same time (e.g. in case of a temporary gateway outage), this leads to network bloating in the area.